 Well known NSW caver and cave diver Keir Vaughan-Taylor recently posted an extract onto the OzCavers email list with the following statistics:

 sport Deaths per 100,000 activities

 Horse riding 0.57

 I had to laugh it his conclusion – that ‘you should never base jump while using a rebreather.

 The stats came from SPUMS which is a diving and hyperbaric medicine journal.
 Issue Vol43 No2 June 2103.

 You’ll note that dry caving does not even make the list.
-And its no surprise that Base Jumping is MASSIVELY ahead of all the other ‘extreme’ activities.
-Rebreathers are certainly an amazing tool, but in the authors PERSONAL opinion, they are generally prone to problems and if you believe these stats diving becomes ten times as dangerous if using a breather.
+And it’s no surprise that Base Jumping is massively ahead of all the other ‘extreme’ activities.
+Rebreathers are certainly an amazing tool, but in the authors personal opinion, they are generally prone to problems and if you believe these stats diving becomes ten times as dangerous if using a rebreather.
 Although it could be argued that those that are elite enough to be using breathers are probably also proficient enough to be doing exploratory, highly technical and deep dives which increase the danger in themselves as much as the use of the breather.

 I have witnessed probably about 4 or 5 uncontrolled falls of more than a metre (one of which was me).
 The worst of these was about three metres.
 In none of these falls were there any serious injuries and in every case the caver walked away and finished the cave.